 Learning Plans (CPD Plans)

-The Pharmacy Board of Australia’s Continuing Professional Development Registration Standard requires pharmacists to self-assess their individual (learning) needs with reference to the Competency Standards for Pharmacists in Australia.
+The Pharmacy Board of Australia’s Continuing Professional Development Registration Standard requires pharmacists to self-assess their individual (learning) needs with reference to the National Competency Standards for Pharmacists in Australia.

 From 1 December 2015, the Board has introduced a new requirement that pharmacists develop a CPD plan which helps them identify and undertake activities to meet their professional development needs.
 A learning plan (CPD plan) is formulated after you assess your CPD needs.
-For example assess your needs to remain competent in the area in which you practice or to transition to advanced practice.
+Pharmacists should set out a clear plan of professional education activities they intend to undertake to meet their identified learning needs.

-In summary to meet Board’s standards you must plan your CPD on an annual basis by:
+To meet Board’s standards you must plan your CPD on an annual basis by:

 - reflecting on the role you perform and the services you provide, against the National Competency Standards Framework for Pharmacists in Australia to identify relevant competencies